Senior Resources » Before He Became a ‘Munster’, THIS Actor Served With the US Navy During World War II

 Photo Courtesy: All That’s Interesting

-Gwynne was briefly an advertising copywriter for the J. Walter Thompson agency before he made his Broadway debut in 1952’s Mrs. McThing with none other than Helen Hayes.
+Gwynne also worked as an advertising copywriter for the J. Walter Thompson agency before he made his Broadway debut in 1952’s Mrs. McThing with none other than Helen Hayes.
 His next onstage role was that of a police officer in Irma La Douce, a romantic comedy that made its way to the big screen in 1963.
 Interestingly, this role helped him land a part in the sitcom Car 54, Where Are You? as Francis Muldoon.
 Al Lewis, perhaps best known for playing Grandpa on The Munsters, also starred in the same sitcom.

 Photo Courtesy: Trapped In The Bank Vault | The Munsters | @ The Munsters on YouTube

 Sadly, Gwynne fell victim to typecasting after he portrayed Herman Munster on the popular sitcom.
-And though many actors (such as Tina Louise, who played Ginger on Gilligan’s Island) despise the role that defined them, fans of The Munsters will be happy to learn that wasn’t the case with Gwynne: “And I might as well tell you the truth.
-I love old Herman Munster.
+And though many actors (such as Tina Louise, who played Ginger on Gilligan’s Island) despise the role that defined them, fans of The Munsters will be happy to learn that wasn’t the case with Gwynne.
+“And I might as well tell you the truth,” the actor later said.
+“I love old Herman Munster.
 Much as I try not to, I can’t stop liking that fellow.”

 Advertisement.